capythulhu/nyancat/README.md

 When you allocate a new quantum driver, you have to specify a number of classical registers (4 bytes/`sizeof(int)` each) and quantum registers (1 qubit each).

 :warning: It is possible to directly modify any classical, reserved or quantum register by acessing the `driver` structure in C, but it isn't recommended because that's not how a quantum computer works.
-Unless you're trying to implement new features on the driver itself, try to code as if your `driver` is actually calling a hardware, and it knows what it does. :warning:
+Unless you're trying to implement new features on the driver itself, try to code as if your `driver` is actually calling a hardware, and it knows what it does.

 For example, let's say that we allocate a driver with 3 classical registers and 2 quantum registers.

 The driver's quantum memory would look like this:

 | Id | Type             | Access         |
 |----|------------------|----------------|
 | 0  | Quantum Register | Measure and perform spin operations. |
 | 1  | Quantum Register | Measure and perform spin operations. |

 And the classical memory, like this:

 | Id | Type                        | Access                           |
 |----|-----------------------------|----------------------------------|
 | 0  | Classical Register          | Read and write.                   |